apache/arrow/r/PACKAGING.md

 - [ ] [Polish NEWS](https://style.tidyverse.org/news.html#news-release) but do **not** update version numbers (this is done automatically later).
 - [ ] For major releases, prepare tweet thread highlighting new features.

-## Wait for the release candidate to be cut:
+## After release candidate has been cut
 - [ ] Create a CRAN-release branch from the release candidate commit

 ## Optional: PRs for autobrew and rtools (release candidate)